Matthew Brabham: Sports car racing

 In 2017, Brabham, Bill Hynes and Alexandre Prémat competed in the Utah Motorsports Campus 6 Hour Enduro, where they won EXR Racing Series class and finished tenth overall.

 Brabham entered the Bathurst 12 Hour in 2018, driving a BMW M4 GT4 that he shared with Tony Longhurst and Aaron Seton.
 The three dominated the Class C to win.
 Later in the year, he entered the Pirelli World Challenge's GT class, driving for CRP Racing at Portland International Raceway.
 He followed this up with another appearance at the final round in Utah.

 On November 7, 2021, he made his Trans-Am Series debut at Circuit of the Americas a memorable one.
-While filling in for series regular Chris Dyson, in the No. 20 Ford Mustang, he caught and passed 7-time series champion Ernie Francis Jr. in the final 50 feet of the last lap for the win.
+While filling in for series regular Chris Dyson, in the No. 20 Ford Mustang, he caught and passed 7-time series champion Ernie Francis Jr. in the final fifty feet of the last lap for the win.

 Personal life

 Brabham's family is heavily involved in motorsports, with father Geoff being a former CART driver while mother Roseina is a jet ski champion.
 He has raced against his parents in historic motorsport and jet skis.
-Grandfather Jack Brabham won three Formula One World Championships, while uncle David has won championships in sports cars.
+Grandfather Jack Brabham won three Formula One World Championships, while uncle David has won championships in sports cars and both Geoff and David have both won the 24 Hours of Le Mans.

-His girlfriend Kimberly Bogle has worked as a racing promotional model.
+His fiancé Kimberly Bogle has worked as a racing spokesmodel and is currently a real estate agent.
+They reside in Indianapolis with their dog Brumby.